Progress Report September 2020

 The State Government believes partnership is key to South Australia achieving its goals in the family violence sector.

-For the first time in South Australia, the Marshall Liberal Government is proud to have provided peak body funding - more than $640,000 over four years - to fund Embolden: Alliance for Women’s Freedom, Respect and Equality.
+For the first time in South Australia, the State Government is proud to have provided peak body funding - more than $640,000 over four years - to fund Embolden: Alliance for Women’s Freedom, Respect and Equality.